spesmynuts/Microsoft-Store-Installer-UNOFFICIAL/README.md

 -------------------------------------------------
 Installation
 -------------------------------------------------
-Extract the zip and run the .cmd file (and be patient)
+Extract the zip then run the .cmd file (and be patient)